peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Changed

 - All RPP tensor API functions are now unified with a single function signature.
-- Updated all test suite calls to use unified API with backend parameter.
+- Updated all test suite calls to use the unified API with the backend parameter.
 - Enhanced layout validation for image augmentations within unified API.
-- Test suite dependency on TurboJPEG removed.
-Updated to use .rgb files as input.
+- Removed the test suite dependency on TurboJPEG.
+Tests now use `.rgb` files as input.
-- OpenCV and pandas are changed to an optional dependency for the test suite.
+- OpenCV and pandas are now optional dependencies for the test suite.